 Getting Stan up and running is a fairly straightforward process, though you will require a few things in order to view the service on your television at home.

 First of all, you'll need to decide which service you want to subscribe to.
 Stan offers three options: for $10 a month, you get a single standard definition stream and downloads to one device, while $14 a month gives you three streams and downloads to three offline devices.

 For those who want the best that Stan offers, you now have the option of a Stan Premium service, which will give you access to 4K Ultra HD content on four screens simultaneously and the ability to download on five devices for $17 a month.

 If you're an existing customer who wants to upgrade your account, simply go to your app's settings, click on 'Plan', pick your desired option then hit 'Save'.

 At launch, a compatible iOS or Android smartphone or tablet was needed in order to browse Stan's content library, in addition to an Apple TV or Chromecast media streaming device so that you could AirPlay or Cast the content over to your television.

-And, though Stan was previously absent from Xbox consoles, the app is now available on Xbox One with platform-exclusive features, such as the ability to browse and control the service with Kinect's voice recognition functionality.
-It should be noted that while Stan is available on the Microsoft's current console, the app is still unavailable for last generation's Xbox 360.
+And, though Stan was previously absent from Xbox consoles, the app is now available on Xbox One with platform-exclusive features, such as the ability to browse and control the service with Kinect's voice recognition functionality (if you happen to have a launch console – the newer models have removed the Kinect functionality entirely).

 On top of the platforms listed above, Stan's list of supported devices continues to grow, as it's now also available on a number of 2012-2016 model Samsung smart TVs, 2014-2016 model LG smart TVs and now 2014, 2015 and selected 2016 model Sony smart TVs that are running the Android TV platform.